LithTech: LithTech 2.0

 Starting with LithTech 2.0, LithTech Inc. began the process of creating many different versions of the engine.
 Monolith released their game No One Lives Forever (NOLF) featuring this version of the engine, however it was later revised to LithTech 2.2.
 The game received an upgrade to LithTech 2.2 in a patch release.
 The LithTech team then continued to improve version 2.2 for its licensees, resulting in the 2.3 and 2.4 iterations.

 LithTech cooperated with RealNetworks in developing a custom version of LithTech 2.2 called RealArcade LithTech (or LithTech ESD).
 Among its features it supported streaming media for in-game billboards/ads, and could be used with RealNetworks' gaming site.
 At one time, RealArcade LithTech could be licensed by developers if they signed an agreement with RealNetworks.
 This engine was used on an internally developed title, Tex Atomic's Big Bot Battles.
+In 2024 the Monolith website christened this incarnation as V2, and seemingly lumps in Talon.